-Recognizing the importance of regular assessment of energy and environmental performance, LaSalle France, as the owner, has established an annual green committee.
+Recognizing the importance of regular assessment of energy and environmental performance, LaSalle France, has established an annual green committee.
 This committee, represented by LaSalle France and facilitated by the property manager, seeks to optimize information exchange, gather expectations and opinions from various stakeholders, monitor progress, and ensure compliance with environmental regulations.
+The green committee initiative has grown substantially since its inception and now encompasses 10 properties across France in 2025 with annual meetings scheduled for each asset to ensure consistent environmental monitoring through the year, to review progress, share insights, and plan future sustainability initiatives.

 The roles and responsibilities of each stakeholder within the green committee are clearly defined.
-LaSalle France delegates the responsibility for green addendums in commercial leases to the property manager, while also entrusting the property manager with the responsibility for overseeing green committees and monitoring environmental actions.
+LaSalle France, as a management company, delegates the responsibility for green addendums in commercial leases to the property manager, while also entrusting the property manager with the responsibility for overseeing green committees and monitoring environmental actions.
 Moreover, LaSalle France takes proactive steps within its scope to initiate actions for future years, ensuring a continued focus on environmental sustainability.